quangnhat185/Machine_learning_projects/README.md

 ## Machine_learning_projects
-This repository contains my first personal Machine Learning Projects.
-To view my notebook directly from github, you can use [nbviewer](https://nbviewer.jupyter.org/).
-Belows are brief descriptions and images about my projects:
+This repository contains my projects relating to Machine Learning.
+To view my notebook directly from Github, you can use [nbviewer](https://nbviewer.jupyter.org/).
+Belows are brief description and demonstration of my projects:

 1. [Dog and cat classification (95% accuracy)](#dog-and-cat-classification)
 2. [Fashion classification with fashion_mnnist datasets from Keras (91% accuracy)](#Fashion-classification-with-fashion_mnnist-datasets-from-Keras)